wentasah/nix-ros-hydra/README.md

 `type` is one of:

 - `master`: `master` branch of nix-ros-overlay.
-This branch is typically some commits behind `develop` and represents what users should use.
+Usually, this branch is some commits behind `develop` and represents what users should use.
 - `develop`: `develop` branch of nix-ros-overlay built against a pinned version of nixpkgs.
 - `unstable`: `develop` branch of nix-ros-overlay built against